 As London’s sewer system accepts into its gaping maw a huge autumnal deluge, it is worth sparing a thought for those who created it.
 The Metropolitan Board of Works was created in 1855 to improve the cities infrastructure ‘under the … Continue reading

-Tagged Architecture, Urbanism, Bazalgette, John Lyall, London, sewage, Olympics, Metropolitan Board of Words, design
+Tagged Architecture, Bazalgette, design, John Lyall, London, Metropolitan Board of Words, Olympics, sewage, Urbanism

 Leave a comment